smartdevicelink/sdl_evolution/proposals/NNNN-POI-Service-Supported.md

    10. Activate or change `HMIStatus` to FULL for the target SDL Navigation App
    11. Subscribe to App Service from Navigation App
    12. Navigation App gets `PoiServiceData->LocationDetails`.
-   13. Find route with Navi App.
+   13. Find route with Navigation App.

 When (b) is selected
  7. Set `PoiServiceData->LocationDetails->phoneNumber` to RPC `DialNumber->number`.